thoas/bokchoy/README.md

 Bokchoy is highly influenced by the great [rq](https://github.com/rq/rq) and [celery](http://www.celeryproject.org/).

 Both are great projects well maintained but only used in a Python ecosystem.

+Some parts (middlewares mostly) of Bokchoy are heavily inspired or taken from [go-chi](https://github.com/go-chi/chi).